LeoMul/adasre/README.md

 # adasre
 Post processes the (un)formatted oic files of Nigel Badnell's `AUTOSTRUCTURE` [code](https://amdpp.phys.strath.ac.uk/autos/) to generate resonant-excitation data, that can be added to direct-excitation runs to produce an isolated resonant approximation for the total Maxwellian-Averaged collision strengths.
+A code such as [adf04Add](https://github.com/LeoMul/adf04Add), located at another of my respositories might be useful for this.

 This code can process both `RUN='DR'` and `RUN='RE'` runs from the `AUTOSTRUCTURE` package.
 In either case, the radiative rates are ignored if they are present and the resonant-branching-ratios assume only Auger decays.
 This is valid for excitation, but not for DR.